 Zero VPN Conclusion: There’s a reason it’s free

 If you’re looking for a quick Android app that gives you an unsecure VPN with some headaches… we still wouldn’t recommend it.
 They do have a decent rating on the Google Play Store, so that’s a plus.

 But if you’re looking for a quality VPN that will secure your privacy online, go somewhere else.
 You’ll find their server unreliability a bit too much of a con.
 There have also been reports of the VPN stopping the connection when your device is in sleep mode.

 The lack of customer support, product documentation, and even the low number of servers clearly indicate that this product has a long way to go.
 To match similar services in the market, they need to clean these up.
-Until then, we recommend you look at these other free VPNs or the best premium services.
+Until then, we recommend you look at these best VPN services.